Examining Customer Lifecycle Strategy In CRM

 The organisation in giving their customers a consistent experience try to give their customers the ability to dictate the pace of their relationship.
 This is achieved through the provision of touch points which allow customers to chose channels through which they want to relate to the organization.

 One thing is that organizations should not be oblivious to any minute changes going on in their Life Cycle, if nor they are bound to face attrition.
 They must be able to come up with innovative products and services that will meet customers’ demand.
 This should be done in order to drive and attract more customers to their Lifecycle and raise the exit barrier.

-- Customer Lifecycle is processes that customers or prospects go through before particular goods or services is purchased.
+- Customer Lifecycle strategy are processes that customers or prospects go through before particular goods or services is purchased.

-- It is aimed at making sure that customers are not lost to competitors at any stage of the Customer Lifecycle.
+- Customer lifecycle strategy is aimed at making sure that customers are not lost to competitors at any stage of the Customer Lifecycle.